Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Main results

-Let us, from now on, consider a real-valued population parameter of interest, $\theta = \varphi(P)$ for some functional $\varphi: \ell^\infty(\mc F) \to \R$.
-Multivariate extensions are beyond the scope of the present article and will be treated in the near future.
-In order to apply the asymptotic results of Theorem~\ref{thm:main} and Corollary~\ref{cor:cov} to real world problems, we still need to transfer these assertions to the level of $\theta$ with the help of a delta-method.
-The general (two-sided) univariate hypotheses to be tested in this paper will have the form $H: \theta = \theta_0$ against the alternative hypothesis $K: \theta \neq \theta_0$ where $\theta_0 \in \R$ is some hypothetical value which can be established through randomization; one-sided tests are obtained similarly.
+We consider a real-valued population parameter of interest, $\theta = \varphi(\P)$, for some univariate functional $\varphi: \ell^\infty(\mc F) \to \R$; multivariate extensions are beyond the scope of this article and will be treated in the near future.
+The general two-sided hypotheses take the form $H: \theta = \theta_0$ versus $K: \theta \neq \theta_0$ where $\theta_0 \in \R$ is some hypothetical value that can be established through \tcb{data re-}randomization; one-sided tests can be obtained analogously.
+Examples are offered in Section~\ref{sec:excontd} below.

-A reasonable estimator of $\theta$ might be given by $\hat \theta_n = \varphi(\Pn)$.
-Note that, by the classical functional delta-method, we have the following asymptotically linear expansion for the empirical process $\Pn$ if $\varphi$ is Hadamard-differentiable:
+For real life applications of the asymptotic result of Theorem~\ref{thm:main}, its conclusion still needs to be transferred to the real-valued parameter of interest.
+Take $\hat \theta_n = \varphi(\Pn)$ as an estimator of $\theta$.
+By the classical functional delta-method, we obtain \tcb{the following} asymptotically linear expansion if $\varphi$ is Hadamard-differentiable \tcb{at $\P$ with Hadamard-derivative $\varphi_\P'$ which is a continuous and linear functional}: